opensearch-project/opensearch-py-ml/docs/source/cli/create_connector.rst

    :widths: 40 60
    :header-rows: 1

-Note: Custom models are supported for all connectors both in AOS and open-source.
+Note: Custom connectors and models are supported for all connector types in both AOS and open-source.